qingkaikong/blog/38_ANN_part1/README.md

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/38_ANN_part1/figures/figure10_ANN_example_4.jpg" width="600"/>

-The example we show here just gives you a sense of how ANN works, and for more details, we will talk more in the future posts.
+The example we show here just gives you a sense of how ANN works, and for more details, we will talk in the future posts.

 ## Acknowledgements